Shyamdeokr/my-first-repo/README.md

-# Sean Kross
+# Shyam Deo

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in State College, Pennsylvania, in the United States of America.

 ### Reading

 Three of my favorite books are:

-- *Mindstorms* by Seymour Papert
+- *A Song of Ice and Fire series* by GRRM
 - *Welcome to the Monkey House* by Kurt Vonnegut
 - *Persepolis* by Marjane Satrapi